- Indian immigrants have taken IT by storm since the H1-B program was enlarged beyond its original intent in 1990.

-Indians have not followed a normal pattern of immigration into the US.
+Indians have not followed a regular pattern of immigration into the US.
 They have instead come to dominate the IT sector and to apply Indian rules to how the sector works.
 The result is that all non-Indians (unless they exploit Indian labor) have lost from this situation.

 “I have to get out of here.”

-Seven decades after independence from India, the primary hope of Indians is to immigrate from India.
-So much for the post-independence excitement.
+Seven decades after independence from India, the primary hope of Indians is to immigrate from India, so much for the post-independence excitement.

 Indians don’t behave as do most of the US working population.
 The best analogy is a hive mentality.
 The hive is Indians who work together but against the domestic US population.

 The US already had a highly collaborative system where American workers functioned more or less as individuals — with the higher-level executives being more “cliquish.”
 Through this behavior, Indians are breaking down the well-functioning US system that took many decades to develop into a system with merit being considered an essential element.
 By dominating an area (hence, making it more diverse?) and then discriminating against the rest of the population (a pattern repeated in Singapore, Canada, Australia, and Europe).
 Now, the rest of the population has to worry about no longer acting as individuals but behaving more like Indians to create their own “hives” to combat the Indian “hive.”